Oregon’s regressive bike tax might see changes in 2025

 Oregon has had a $15 tax on all new bike purchases for almost six years now.
 It passed as part of the House Bill 2017 transportation funding package and went into effect January 1st, 2018.
 At a meeting on Tuesday that included state lawmakers, Oregon Department of Transportation staff, and leaders from various interest groups, there was an that made it seem like a change in the tax is imminent.

 The Bicycle Excise Tax was a political compromise stuffed into HB 2017 in order to lessen the blow of other taxes targeted toward car owners, buyers, and sellers.
-It was supported by advocacy group The Street Trust and other leaders who wanted to pass a bill in order to garner set-aside funding for Safe Routes to School and it gave cycling and active transportation advocates an answer to the perennial bad faith argument that, “bikes don’t pay their fare share.”
+It was not strongly opposed by advocacy group The Street Trust, who wanted to pass a bill in order to garner set-aside funding for Safe Routes to School and it hoped it would give cycling and active transportation advocates an answer to the perennial bad faith argument that, “bikes don’t pay their fare share.”
 The tax raises an average of about $833,000 per year on sales of about 51,000 new bikes purchased in Oregon (or by Oregonians from online sellers).
 The $5 million raised so far has been put into a grant program that funds off-highway paths.

 The tax was discussed at the final meeting of a workgroup convened by the Oregon Legislature’s Joint Committee on Transportation that is setting the groundwork for a new transportation spending package that will be proposed in the coming session.
 In that meeting, Oregon Department of Revenue Policy Coordinator Xann Culver shared a presentation about the tax to inform the lawmakers and advocates in the workgroup.